-The University continually strives to provide a fair and reasonable University governing system and is committed to ensuring that all University parties have access to the information they need regarding the University's policies and procedures, detailing these in this catalog, as well as in SSU's Policies and Procedures Manual and Faculty Handbook.
+The University continually strives to provide a fair and reasonable University governing system and is committed to ensuring that all University parties have access to the information they need regarding the University's policies and procedures.
+Note that grades are not grievable under this policy (see Grade Appeals in this Catalog).